cytoscape/cytoscape-manual/README.md

 The manual is automatically rebuilt by ReadTheDocs when the GitHub repository is updated.
 (This is courtesy of a WebHook that Barry installed per http://docs.readthedocs.org/en/latest/webhooks.html).
 A build at ReadTheDocs can take anywhere from 3 minutes to 10 minutes, depending on how busy the build server is.
 It's always best to verify recent changes by viewing them in the built document.
 A note on timing: Since the "stable" version at ReadTheDocs is the latest tagged release (as described above), it is best to wait to produce a release/tag until right before (1 day) a scheduled release.
 Otherwise stable links (from the website for example) will go to the unreleased version.

-Note that when you're checking a new version of the manual, be sure to clear your browser's cache ... otherwise, you'll be looking at a pre-build version, which will quickly become confusing.

 ### Pre-release checks

 1. Review updates to docs and images at GitHub.
 2. Add any new manual sections to index.rst and update Copyright year (if applicable).
 3. Double-check the manual at ReadTheDocs here: http://manual.cytoscape.org/en/latest/

+:warning: When you're checking a new version of the manual, be sure to clear your browser's cache ... otherwise, you'll be looking at an obsolete version, which will quickly become confusing.

 ### Process for updating the manual for a new CS release ###

 1. Update version number and Copyright year (if applicable) in conf.py
 2. [Create a new release](https://github.com/cytoscape/cytoscape-manual/releases) with the relevant release number, for example 3.8.0. **This will automatically trigger a build at ReadTheDocs for this release.** Leave "binary attachments" emtpy.
-Do not added the "v" in front of the version number as suggested by GitHub.
+Do not added the "v" in front of the version number as suggested by GitHub (i.e., use 3.8.0 instead of v3.8.0).
 3. After 3-10 minutes, verify that the version-specific link works, for example: http://manual.cytoscape.org/en/3.8.2/

 ### Troubleshooting ###